Skip to content

 A need to adapt very quickly

 Before Covid, our refugee centres hosted activities including practical courses on accessing healthcare, asylum support and budgeting, as well as art, music and dance classes.
-Part of our Surviving to Thriving project, these activities unfortunately came to an abrupt halt when the first national lockdown was announced.
+But these activities unfortunately came to an abrupt halt when the first national lockdown was announced.

 Almost immediately, Red Cross staff worked with Samsung and Vodafone to get 60 smartphones and phone plans donated to young people who needed them.
 This allowed us to deliver online sessions in every area where we already supported young people.